WebAssembly/tool-conventions/ProducersSection.md

 An additional goal of the producers section is to provide a discrete, but easily-growable [list of known tools](#known-tools) for each record field.
 This avoids the skew that otherwise happens with unstructured strings.
-WebAssembly consumers are encouraged to emit diagnostics when given values that don't match the known tools list to encourage producers to register new field values in this document.
+Evergreen WebAssembly consumers (like browsers) are encourage to emit diagnostics encouraging producers to register new field values in this document.
+However, an unknown tool does not make the producers section invalid and all consumers should gracefully handle unknown tool names.

-Since version information is useful but highly-variable, every field value is optionally suffixed with a parenthesized version string which is not validated against any list.
+Since version information is useful but highly-variable, every field value is optionally suffixed with a parenthesized version string which is not checked against any known list.

 # Known tools